 - Treat everyone with respect, ensuring your behaviour, language, gestures, etc. are appropriate and above reproach.

-- Avoid being alone with a child (apart from your own child).
+- Avoid being alone with a child (apart from your own child) or vulnerable adult.

 - Do not take photographs of a child or children or vulnerable adult or film them except with the express consent of a parent or guardian, or the vulnerable adult her/himself.

-- Treat information about children and vulnerable adults, e.g. names and addresses, in strictest confidence.
+- Do not divulge information about children and vulnerable adults, including names and addresses, other than to the appropriate authority.

 |Bedford Borough||About Adults 01234 276222||About Children 01234 718700|

 |Central Beds||About Adults 0300300 8122||About Children 0300 300 8585|

 |Out of hours for all areas||0300 300 8123|

 |NSPCC helpline||0808 800 5000|

 - For children who are Student Members of the Association, the primary responsibility for a child’s supervision and safety lies with a parent or guardian, including when the child attends any of the Association’s organised events or activities.
 A parent or guardian may assign these duties of supervision and ensuring safety to a designated responsible adult who is a member of the Association, but this must be done in writing, using the appropriate form, obtainable from the Membership Secretary.
 See Association Rule 2 on Student Membership.